CAP TeamProfessional staff and board leadership alike share one thing in common: A passion for saving lives.

 Nick Hudson registered as a donor with Gift of Life as a junior at Emory University in Atlanta, Georgia.
 Shortly after graduating, he received a call that would change his life forever: he was a perfect match for a 4 year-old boy suffering from leukemia.
 He donated bone marrow and a year later met the boy he saved, Cameron.
 Today, Cameron is a healthy, happy 13 year-old young man who loves dogs, video games, karate, and texting his "blood brother," Nick.
 He has now dedicated his life to helping cancer patients like Cameron find their own miracle match.

-As Gift of Life Recruitment Manager, Nick oversees all marrow donor recruitment drives and campaigns throughout the United States and Israel, including managing the Community Engagement team based in Boston, New York, Washington, DC, and Los Angeles.
+As Gift of Life Recruitment Manager, Nick oversees all marrow donor recruitment drives, programs, campaigns, and partnerships, including managing the Community Engagement team based in Boston, New York, Washington, DC, Los Angeles, and Israel.
 Nick lives in New York City with his wife Katie and loyal labradoodle, Fitz.

 Russell Lowe is a Community Engagement Coordinator based in New York City.
 After losing his father to cancer in high school, he set out to help others so that they would never have to lose someone that they love most.